Arthemisto/Arthemisto/README.md

 - 👋 Hi, I’m @Arthemisto
-- 👀 I’m interested in C# learning and JS learning :o
+- 👀 I’m interested in devlopment technologies :o
-- 🌱 I’m currently learning c# and have plans in future to learn JS
+- 🌱 I’m currently studying in TSI University
 - 💞️ I’m looking to collaborate on anyproject to challenge my mind^^
-- :boom: I'm also styding at TSI university for Computer Science
+- :boom: I have some expirience in C/C++/C#/JS/TS :)
 - 📫 U can reach me there or at facebook :P